FergM/fattails/blog/2023-10-14 Intuition for Shannon Entropy.md

 *\*\* Might also work for looser conditions*

-## 2. Behaviour of the summand expression
+## 2. *Why* does Entropy Work?
-This is the key part you need to understand.
+To understand why/how Shannon Entropy works, you need to understand the shape of the *summand function*.

+Intuition
-1. What you want to do is plot the *summand function*
+1. Plot the *summand function*
-2. Then you'll see that you want a concave *summand function*
+2. Observe that the *summand function* is concave...

 Why?
 * Want the `p_i == p_j` etc. solution to have the maximum entropy